Keybored02/Geeetech-A10M-Chimera-mod/README.md

   **A:** See Part 5.2.

-- **Q: Do I really need such an high Toolchange Retraction?**
+- **Q: Do I need such a high Tool change Retraction?**

     **A:** Assuming you already set Linear Advance, you can lower it by a lot.
 Turning it off completely is not recommended.

 - **Q: Is the Ooze shield the same as a Draft shield?**

     **A:** No: the ooze shield is designed to have the nozzles rubbing into it.
-It's also built alternating the two tools.
+It's also built by alternating the two tools.

 - **Q: Do I need a Prime tower?**

-    **A:** No. That is meant to used in a 2-in-1 extruder, where you need to purge wehn transitioning from a material to another in order to avoid material blends.
-It         doens't help in our case.
+    **A:** No. That is meant to be used in a 2-in-1 extruder, where you need to purge when transitioning from one material to another to avoid material blends.
+It doesn't help in our case.
 An ooze shield is way more effective.

 - **Q: I want a specific tool to start first, how can I do that?**